rruzitschka/bikinibottom/RRNodeAPI/readme.md

-This is a NodeJS application using express.
+This is a Proof of Concept NodeJS application using express.
+It access the sample asset metadata hosted in our Elastic Search instance.

-Starting app.js will start the webs server listening on port 3000.
+Starting app.js will start the web server listening on port 3000.

 So point your browser to http://localhost:3000/